martingarciafry/GCC_model/README.md

 Practical applications bridge multiple areas of study in monitoring and evaluating spatially-explicit phenomena.
 Some of these studies include monitoring pre- and post-disturbance stages, adaptation and mitigation investments, causal land change effects, disaster recovery and resilience, and human-climate coupled Earth system sciences.
 This is useful for practitioners, stakeholders, and scholars interested in evaluating regional or site-specific spatiotemporal land change to inform climate action policy development.

-# Brief Description
+# Mission
 The Ground Cover Change (GCC) model represents a regional land cover change initiative targeting the rural periphery of urbanizing areas.
-These areas are becoming increasingly importat to evaluate land use and land cover interactions, often exacerbated by large-scale investments (e.g., disaster reconstruction, redevelopment, and recovery), and for sustaining the environmental stability of rural areas.
-Therefore, this model serves to pin-point where urban growth management and climate action strategies are needed to benefit both carbon sinks and rural development, as well as enabling progress-tracking and informed decision-making.
+These areas are becoming increasingly importat to evaluate land use and land cover interactions, often exacerbated by large-scale investments (e.g., disaster reconstruction, redevelopment, and recovery).
+Therefore, this model aims to pin-point where urban growth management and climate action strategies should integrate to protect carbon sinks and enable rural development, as well as progress-tracking and informed decision-making.

 # Objectives
 1) To understand the environmental implications of resettlement in stressed environments.